-If you’ve fought for and won Social Security Disabilty then you know that your case will be reviewed by the Social Security Administration every once in a while to determine if you are still eligible to receive the benefits.
-So how would going to school impact their stance on your eligibility?
+If you’ve fought for and won Social Security Disability benefits then you know that your case will be reviewed by the Social Security Administration every once in a while to determine if you are still eligible to receive the benefits.

 Social Security Disability & Returning To School

 If you make the decision to go to school, you are taking steps towards improving your life and making your future a brighter one.
 Learning new skills could potentially open new career paths.
 Although enrolling in classes won’t impact your benefits immediately, during a review, a disability examiner will look for indications that you are no longer eligible to receive benefits.

 Here are a few examples of things you need to consider before going back to school if you collect Social Security Disability:

 Can You Take Online Classes While On Social Security Disability?

 If you’ve claimed that a physical or emotional disability prevents you from performing normal, everyday tasks, going to school could be seen as an indication that you are not as limited as you have claimed to be.

 For example, if you suffer from anxiety and have stated that you cannot be in a room full of people because of your disorder, yet you are attending physical classes, this could result in the loss of benefits.

 This isn’t to say that there aren’t options for those whose disorder prevents them from being in a physical classroom.
 With the creation of online curriculums, more people than ever before are able to earn their degree.